mulle-nat/MulleReorderableCollectionViewFlowLayout/README.md

 Credits
 =======

-MulleReorderableCollectionViewFlowLayout is a fork of LXReorderableCollectionViewFlowLayout.
+MulleReorderableCollectionViewFlowLayout is a fork and a rewrite of LXReorderableCollectionViewFlowLayout by Nat!.

 LXReorderableCollectionViewFlowLayout was created by [Stan Chang Khin Boon](https://github.com/Mullecid) as part of a project under [buUuk](http://www.buuuk.com/).